echester/aoc2024/README.md

 After solving part2, it became clear that my approach for part1 was grossly inefficient - i was focussed on the update pages and not the rules.
 I've kept it as a monument called _Too Many Loops_, and added a 'v2' update which runs over 10x faster.

+## Day 6 - Guard Gallivant

+[PERL]

+_"Could really have done without another grid straight away, but hey-ho(-ho-ho)."_

+This was also the first time that a hash looked immediately like the right thing to do, because even though part 1 looked like it was solvable by popping some values into a list of locations, I was suspicious that part2 might need to know a bit more about each location.
+As such, over-engineered part1 and this (part 1, v2) is a cleaned up version pared back somewhat.
+As it worked out, part2 flumoxed me for a while: I tried just looking for a large number of moves being exceeded as some threshold for looping, but that's shoddy.
+Instead of looking at where the guard has been, it now tracks where she's been and which was she was heading when arriving there.
+Simples.
+(As if).